nielrenned/aoc2022/README.md

 ### Day 5

-Today was mostly a challenge of parsing a strangely formatted file, espcially the part detailing the initial stack of crates.
+This day was mostly a challenge of parsing a strangely formatted file, espcially the part detailing the initial stack of crates.
 The test input looks like this.

 ```
     [D]